macstreet/MechaCar_Statistical_Analysis/README.md

 ![Lot 3 t-Test](Resources/Images/Image7_Lot3.png)

 Lot 3 has a true sample mean of 1496.14 and a p-value of 0.04, which is lower than the significance level of 0.05.
 In this case, we would reject the null hypothesis that this sample mean and the population mean are not statistically different.

+## Study Design: MechaCar vs Competition
+One statistical study could focus on comparing the safety ratings between MechaCar and its competitors.
+Top safety ratings could make MechaCar's vehicles stand out among the competition.

+### Key Metrics
+We would need metrics on the safety ratings of both MechaCar vehicles as well as all relevant competitors.

+### Hypotheses
+**Null Hypothesis**: There is no statistical difference between the safety ratings of MechaCar vehicles and their competitor vehicles.

+**Alternative Hypothesis**: There is a statistical difference between the safety ratings of MechaCar vehicles and the safety ratings of their competitor vehicles.

+### Statistical Tests
+We would perform an ANOVA test to determine means, variance, and statistical differences.

+### Data Needed to Run Tests
+We would need a list of MechaCar's competitors.
+Once that list is obtained, we would then need safety ratings data for all of those competitors' vehicles as well as MechaCar's.